 I offer certified Korean translation (including notarized Korean translation) for all of the Korean translation services I provide through my company.
 These services include premium Korean-to-English translation, premium English-to-Korean translation, and Korean hybrid translation (Korean-to-English only).

-Read below for an overview of our Korean certified translation process.
-If you need certified Korean translation (or notarized, certified Korean translation), be sure to let me know before the project begins so that we can coordinate and confirm all wording, processes, deliverables, and cost.
+Read below for an overview of the Korean translation certification process and conditions.
+If you need certified Korean translation (or notarized, certified Korean translation), be sure to let me know before the project begins so that we can coordinate and confirm the wording, processes, deliverables, and cost.

 Get a higher level of assurance with certified Korean translation

 Overview of Section 11, Hadong Lake to Samhwashil

 Photo by Steven S. Bammel

 - The Definitive Guide to Getting Results in Korea with Korean Business Cards